arnab-sur/FileStack/README.md

 # FileStack
-File Uploader with admin access to see other user's uploaded files
+File Uploader with Sign In / Sign Up admin access to see other user's uploaded files